Auditing the Reliability of Multimodal Generative Search: Results

 \subsection{Regression Results}

 Figure~\ref{fig:coefficients} presents the logistic regression coefficients identifying properties associated with verification failure across all three domains.
+Variance Inflation Factors (VIF) are $< 2$ for all features across all models, indicating no problematic multicollinearity.
 Two features stand out as consistently strong protective predictors.
 Noun overlap is significant across all 9 models ($\beta = -1.646$ to $-3.066$, all $p < 0.01$), while transcript similarity emerges as the strongest protective factor overall, with coefficients substantially larger in magnitude than those for any other feature.
 Figure~\ref{fig:claim_transcript_sim} confirms this, showing error rates declining as transcript similarity increases.
 This indicates that claims aligned with the spoken content of cited videos are far more likely to be verified as supported; superficial alignment with video metadata alone is insufficient.

 Although noun overlap and transcript similarity are conceptually related, they capture distinct dimensions of source fidelity: transcript similarity measures semantic alignment via dense embeddings, whereas noun overlap measures verbatim vocabulary preservation via exact matching.
 A claim can be semantically similar to the transcript while using entirely different words, or reuse key noun phrases while distorting overall meaning.
-The low multicollinearity between these features (VIF $< 2.0$ across all models) confirms their empirical independence, and both are independently significant in the regression.
-Figure~\ref{fig:quadrant} shows this complementarity descriptively: error rates increase monotonically as claims move away from the source on either dimension.
+The low multicollinearity between these features (VIF $< 2$ across all models) confirms their independence, and both are independently significant in the regression.
+Figure~\ref{fig:quadrant} shows this complementarity descriptively: the highest error rates concentrate among claims that are distant from the source on both dimensions, while claims close on either dimension show substantially lower rates.
+This pattern holds across all three domains.

 Title similarity, by contrast, shows weak and inconsistent effects, with occasionally positive (risk-increasing) coefficients, suggesting that the primary correlate of verification failure is insufficient alignment with transcript content rather than over-reliance on titles.
 Claim word count consistently predicts verification failure, with longer claims providing more surface area for ungrounded details.
 Entity precision shows significant protective effects in the Economic and General domains but not in Medical, where 79.2\% of claims contain no named entities, leaving too sparse data for the regression to detect an effect.